|Projects Publications Resume Links Contact About Youtube Donate||

 If my TLM purchase had been successful, I would have made several changes and upgrades.
 Lots of reviewers don't love the TLM out of the box, but many are very happy after making some modifications.
 This project is definitely more effort and more expensive than my original modified TLM/AP plan.
 But it gives me an opportunity to cut fewer corners, learn more, and use more top-shelf components.

-For rigidity and flatness, I'm using thick plate for the top and bottom frame plates.
+For rigidity and flatness, I'm using thick standard plate for the top and bottom frame plates.
+Standard plate proved insufficient for the bed and build plates, so I'm using cast aluminum tooling plate for those.
 The as-delivered c-beams likely have a chopsaw or bandsaw cut edge.
-If that doesn't provide sufficient squareness, the ends will need to be milled or ground as square as possible.
+The c-beams I received were quite good, so I don't think the ends need to be milled or ground square.

 Why not core-xy?
 First, I think deltas look cool AF.
 Second, my Prusa is cartesian and I want to try a delta to expand my horizons.
-Third, to extend a middle finger to Tevo, Homers, and Anycubic for making desirable flawed products and then not continuing to produce them or an improved variant.
+Third, to extend a middle finger to Tevo, Homers, and Anycubic for making interesting products and then not continuing to produce or improve them.

 |Duet3D Duet 3 Mainboard 6HC||Filastruder||1||received|

 |Duet3D Delta Smart Effector||Filastruder||1||received|

 |E3D V6 Ultimate Edition Hot End||Filastruder||1||received|